 The area guidebook is Sweet Spots, by Jerry Painter and Matt TeNgaio.
 Southpark is not included in the current edition but you should buy it anyways.
 Seriously.

-Mountain Project's determination of some of the classic, most popular, highest rated routes for Southpark:
+Mountain Project's determination of the classic, most popular, highest rated climbing routes for South Park:

 Jun 9, 2013